bbbenji/PMSBLM/README.md

 <a href="https://i.imgur.com/5pzxcsA.jpg"><img src="https://i.imgur.com/5pzxcsA.jpg" width="49%"></a>
 <a href="https://i.imgur.com/zLXSj0W.jpg"><img src="https://i.imgur.com/zLXSj0W.jpg" width="49%"></a>

 8. Carefully apply pressure to a corner Torx screw to compress the silicone tube and loosely attach a low-profile 3mm nut.
+This step may not be that easy.
+The silicone tube is very hard to compress (we want that).
+Just be careful.
 9. Go to the opposite corner and do the same.
 Now the other two corners and then the remaining screws.
-Be very careful here, you can break the heatbed if it bends too much.
+Again, be very careful here, you can break the heatbed if it bends too much!
-10. Start tightening the screws back into place until approximately 6mm between the Y carriage and the heatbed.
+10. Start tightening the screws back into place until approximately 6mm between the Y-carriage and the heatbed.
 ONE TURN EACH!
 This takes a while but ensures you get it back on level and without unnecessarily stressing the bed.
 Follow the order as show in the [official MK3 documentation](https://help.prusa3d.com/en/guide/7-heatbed-psu-assembly-black-psu_31936#32920).

 <a href="https://i.imgur.com/ayQvKFn.png"><img src="https://i.imgur.com/ayQvKFn.png" width="100%"></a>
 <a href="https://i.imgur.com/Lo9Id0w.jpg"><img src="https://i.imgur.com/Lo9Id0w.jpg" width="50%"></a>